-- "Pesticide Residue" Includes includes that portion of a pesticide application that is discharged from a point source to Waters of the State waters of the state and no longer provides pesticidal benefits but which that may impact non-target species.
-It may include the pesticide and degradates degradents of the pesticide. - "Plant-incorporated Protectant" means a pesticidal substance that is intended to be produced and used in a living plant, or in the produce thereof, and the genetic material necessary for production of such a pesticidal substance.
-It also includes any inert ingredient contained in the plant or produce. - "Publicly Owned Treatment Works" or "POTW" means a treatment works, owned by a State or municipality, as defined by section 212 of the Clean Water Act. - "Small Construction Site" means construction activities including clearing, grading, and excavating that result in land disturbance of equal to or greater than one acre and less than five acres.
+"Pesticide Residue" includes that portion of a pesticide application that is discharged from a point source to waters of the state and no longer provides pesticidal benefits but that may impact non-target species.
+It may include the pesticide and degradants of the pesticide.

+"Plant-incorporated Protectant" means a pesticidal substance that is intended to be produced and used in a living plant, or in the produce thereof, and the genetic material necessary for production of such a pesticidal substance.
+It also includes any inert ingredient contained in the plant or produce.

+"Publicly Owned Treatment Works" or "POTW" means a treatment works, owned by a State or municipality, as defined by Section 212 of the Clean Water Act.

+"Small Construction Site" means construction activities including clearing, grading, and excavating that result in land disturbance of equal to or greater than one acre and less than five acres.
 Small construction activity also includes the disturbance of less than one acre of total land area that is part of a larger common plan of development or sale if the larger common plan will ultimately disturb equal to or greater than one and less than five acres.
-Small construction activity does not include routine maintenance. - "Stormwater" means runoff from rainfall, snow melt runoff, and surface runoff and drainage. - "Stormwater Pollution Prevention Plan" means a plan that describes the measures and practices used to control the discharge of pollutants through stormwater discharges. - "Ten States Standards" mean the latest edition of the "Recommended Standards for Wastewater Facilities" or "Recommended Standards for Water Works" published by Health Research, Inc., Health Education Services Division. - "Treatment Area" means an area of land, including any Waters of the State waters of the state, within a pest management area where pesticides are being applied at a concentration that is adequate to control the targeted pests within that area.
+Small construction activity does not include routine maintenance.

+"Stormwater" means runoff from rainfall, snow melt runoff, and surface runoff and drainage.

+"Stormwater Pollution Prevention Plan" means a plan that describes the measures and practices used to control the discharge of pollutants through stormwater discharges.

+"Ten States Standards" means the latest edition of the "Recommended Standards for Wastewater Facilities" or "Recommended Standards for Water Works" published by Health Research, Inc., Health Education Services Division.

+"Treatment Area" means an area of land, including any waters of the state, within a pest management area where pesticides are being applied at a concentration that is adequate to control the targeted pests within that area.
 Multiple treatment areas may be located within a single "pest management area."

-Reg.Rule 6.104 Incorporation of Federal Regulations
+Rule 6.104 Incorporation of Federal Regulations

-(A) The following regulations promulgated by the U.S. Environmental Protection Agency are hereby adopted as provisions of this RegulationRule as though set forth herein line for line and word for word of the most current version of the Code of Federal Regulations with the exception that, and unless the context otherwise dictates, all references therein to "Administrator," "Regional Administrator," "Director," or "State Director" shall be considered references to the "Director of the Arkansas Department Division of Environmental Quality,", and all references to the "U.S. Environmental Protection Agency" or "EPA" shall be considered references to the "Arkansas Department Division of Environmental Quality"; and all references elsewhere in this Regulation Rule to any of the following regulations shall constitute a reference to the regulation as herein adopted; and provided that the effective date of provisions adopted herein by reference as provisions of this RegulationRule shall be the date such when the provisions are specified as being effective by the Commission in its rulemaking and the effective date of the federal regulations adopted herein shall have no bearing on the effective date of any provisions of this regulationrule:
+(A) The following regulations promulgated by the U.S. Environmental Protection Agency are hereby adopted as provisions of this Rule as though set forth herein line for line and word for word of the most current version of the Code of Federal Regulations with the exception that, and unless the context otherwise dictates, all references therein to "Administrator," "Regional Administrator," "Director," or "State Director" shall be considered references to the "Director of the Division of Environmental Quality," and all references to the "U.S. Environmental Protection Agency" or "EPA" shall be considered references to the "Division of Environmental Quality"; and all references elsewhere in this Rule to any of the following regulations shall constitute a reference to the regulation as herein adopted; and provided that the effective date of provisions adopted herein by reference as provisions of this Rule shall be the date when the provisions are specified as being effective by the Commission in its rulemaking and the effective date of the federal regulations adopted herein shall have no bearing on the effective date of any provision of this rule: